loonwerks/CASE/TA5/tool-assessment-4/basic/tutorial/readme.md

 #### Underlying Representation in seL4

-In HAMR code generation for seL4, the underlying representation of the communication channel between the sending and receiving port is a shared memory construct for which the sending component has write-only permissions and the receiving component has read-only permissions.
-The data in the shared memory is queued, and each write operation is accompanied with an event signal that is forwarded to the receiving component, indicating that a new communication has been sent.
+In HAMR code generation for seL4, the underlying representation of the *AADL event data port* communication channel between the sending and receiving port is a shared memory construct for which the sending component has write-only permissions and the receiving component has read-only permissions.
+These representation aspects are all hidden from the application developer -- the developer just uses the port APIs described in the following sections.
+The representation hiding in the APIs facilitates the reuse of code across seL4 and Linux.
+It what allows us in the provided examples to have a single application code for each component that can be deployed on both seL4 and Linux.
+The data transferred via the port communication APIs has a designated data type (e.g., integer, real, boolean, array, struct).

+Behind the scenes, in the seL4 deployment, the data in the shared memory is queued, and each write operation is accompanied with an event signal that is forwarded to the receiving component, indicating that a new communication has been sent.
 If a write operation is invoked when the queue is full, then the oldest data entry is overwritten.
-The data transferred via the port communication has a designated data type (e.g., integer, real, boolean, array, struct).
 Both write and read operations are non-blocking.

 ## Structure of Generated Code

+Consult the tutorial video for the steps needed to generate code from AADL models for seL4 and Linux.
 HAMR examples use the following convention for directory structure.
 The diagram below expands the folders most relevant for programming HAMR applications on seL4 and Linux platforms.

 ```
 aadl/                            // aadl models
 hamr/                            // target directories for HAMR code generation